-Published by American Parkinson Disease Association
+Published by the American Parkinson Disease Association

-Published by the Parkinson's Disease Foundation (Now the Parkinson's Foundation), March 11, 2014
+By the Parkinson's Disease Foundation (Now the Parkinson's Foundation), March 11, 2014

 In this one-hour webinar, movement disorder specialist Sotirios Parashos, MD, PhD reviews the motor symptoms of Parkinson's, such as tremor, bradykinesia, and dystonia.
 He also explains how medications work to ease these symptoms.

-Published by the Parkinson's Disease Foundation (Now the Parkinson's Foundation), April 28, 2015
+By the Parkinson's Disease Foundation (Now the Parkinson's Foundation), April 28, 2015